ShangShungFoundation/django-manage-it/README.md

 * Create asset templates to allow for easier adding of individual items of the same kind.
 * Ability to retire & reactivate inventory assets.
 * Assign items to one or more users.
-* Items may have diferent owners.
+* Items may have different owners.
-* Freelly defined properties for each asset class.
+* Freely defined properties for each asset class.
 * User defined locations (with precise position).
 Create named groups of items.
 Users and items can be divided per regional office and per department.
+Create named groups of items.
+Users and items can be divided per regional office and per department.

 ###Asset Provision Management App

-Tigtly integrated with Assets Inventory app.
+* Tightly integrated with Assets Inventory app.
-* Allows users submit petitions for new asset or replacment of defectous one.
-* IT staff manages provisioning of user neceseties
-* Email alerts for change of state for asset petition
+* Comprehensive view on Network topology
+* Network topology graph visualization
+* Graph visualization is automatic (doesn't require intervention)
+* Quick view for: location, state, owner
+* Info about each device can be easily access and edited

 ###Network Management App

-Tigtly integrated with Assets Inventory app.
+* Tigtly integrated with Assets Inventory app.
 * Comprehensive view on Network toopology
 * Network toopology graph visualization
 * Graph visualization is automatic (doesnt require intervetion)